ansdomain/ans-contracts-v3/README.md

   ReverseRegistrar,
   StablePriceOracle,
   TestRegistrar
-} from '@ensdomains/ens-contracts'
+} from '@ansdomain/ans-contracts'
 ```

 ## Importing from solidity

 ```
 // Registry
-import '@ensdomains/ens-contracts/contracts/registry/ENS.sol';
+import '@ansdomain/ans-contracts/contracts/registry/ANS.sol';
-import '@ensdomains/ens-contracts/contracts/registry/ENSRegistry.sol';
+import '@ansdomain/ans-contracts/contracts/registry/ANSRegistry.sol';
-import '@ensdomains/ens-contracts/contracts/registry/ENSRegistryWithFallback.sol';
+import '@ansdomain/ans-contracts/contracts/registry/ANSRegistryWithFallback.sol';
-import '@ensdomains/ens-contracts/contracts/registry/ReverseRegistrar.sol';
+import '@ansdomain/ans-contracts/contracts/registry/ReverseRegistrar.sol';
-import '@ensdomains/ens-contracts/contracts/registry/TestRegistrar.sol';
+import '@ansdomain/ans-contracts/contracts/registry/TestRegistrar.sol';
-// EthRegistrar
+// ArbRegistrar
-import '@ensdomains/ens-contracts/contracts/ethregistrar/BaseRegistrar.sol';
+import '@ansdomain/ans-contracts/contracts/arbregistrar/BaseRegistrar.sol';
-import '@ensdomains/ens-contracts/contracts/ethregistrar/BaseRegistrarImplementation.sol';
+import '@ansdomain/ans-contracts/contracts/arbregistrar/BaseRegistrarImplementation.sol';
-import '@ensdomains/ens-contracts/contracts/ethregistrar/BulkRenewal.sol';
+import '@ansdomain/ans-contracts/contracts/arbregistrar/BulkRenewal.sol';
-import '@ensdomains/ens-contracts/contracts/ethregistrar/ARBRegistrarController.sol';
+import '@ansdomain/ans-contracts/contracts/arbregistrar/ARBRegistrarController.sol';
-import '@ensdomains/ens-contracts/contracts/ethregistrar/LinearPremiumPriceOracle.sol';
+import '@ansdomain/ans-contracts/contracts/arbregistrar/LinearPremiumPriceOracle.sol';
-import '@ensdomains/ens-contracts/contracts/ethregistrar/PriceOracle.sol';
+import '@ansdomain/ans-contracts/contracts/arbregistrar/PriceOracle.sol';
-import '@ensdomains/ens-contracts/contracts/ethregistrar/StablePriceOracle.sol';
+import '@ansdomain/ans-contracts/contracts/arbregistrar/StablePriceOracle.sol';
 // Resolvers
-import '@ensdomains/ens-contracts/contracts/resolvers/PublicResolver.sol';
+import '@ansdomain/ans-contracts/contracts/resolvers/PublicResolver.sol';
-import '@ensdomains/ens-contracts/contracts/resolvers/Resolver.sol';
+import '@ansdomain/ans-contracts/contracts/resolvers/Resolver.sol';
 ```

 ##  Accessing to binary file.

-If your environment does not have compiler, you can access to the raw hardhat artifacts files at `node_modules/@ensdomains/ens-contracts/artifacts/contracts/${modName}/${contractName}.sol/${contractName}.json`
+If your environment does not have compiler, you can access to the raw hardhat artifacts files at `node_modules/@ansdomain/ans-contracts/artifacts/contracts/${modName}/${contractName}.sol/${contractName}.json`

 ## Contracts

 ## Registry

-The ENS registry is the core contract that lies at the heart of ENS resolution.
-All ENS lookups start by querying the registry.
+The ANS registry is the core contract that lies at the heart of ANS resolution.
+All ANS lookups start by querying the registry.
 The registry maintains a list of domains, recording the owner, resolver, and TTL for each, and allows the owner of a domain to make changes to that data.
 It also includes some generic registrars.

-### ENS.sol
+### ANS.sol

-Interface of the ENS Registry.
+Interface of the ANS Registry.

-### ENSRegistry
+### ANSRegistry

-Implementation of the ENS Registry, the central contract used to look up resolvers and owners for domains.
+Implementation of the ANS Registry, the central contract used to look up resolvers and owners for domains.

-### ENSRegistryWithFallback
+### ANSRegistryWithFallback

-The new impelmentation of the ENS Registry after [the 2020 ENS Registry Migration](https://docs.ens.domains/ens-migration-february-2020/technical-description#new-ens-deployment).
+The new impelmentation of the ANS Registry after [the 2020 ANS Registry Migration](https://docs.ans.domains/ans-migration-february-2020/technical-description#new-ans-deployment).

 ### FIFSRegistrar